 Those Weren't Water Droplets on the Ceiling

 When it comes to home renovations, it’s best to not cut corners.
-For this small family in central Texas, it didn’t take long to discover the ceiling paint job in the master bedroom was far from quality.
-This ceiling, painted an unfortunate dark navy (that the family hadn’t requested but accepted to get the six-week long renovation process finally finished) started looking bubbly and wet a few weeks after the renovation.
+For this small family in central Texas, it didn’t take long to discover the ceiling paint job in the primary bedroom was far from quality.
+This ceiling, painted an unfortunate dark navy (that the family hadn’t requested but accepted to get the six-week-long renovation process finally finished) started looking bubbly and wet a few weeks after the renovation.

 “I noticed what looked almost like wet water droplets from the moisture growing on the ceiling,” John Redmond, father of four and local banker said, “At first, we chalked it up to the Texas humidity, but after a few days, something started to feel ‘off.’

 I finally got a ladder and went up there.
 The paint could scratch off, and piece by piece, I discovered what the painters had really gone over—light blue paint with spots of black mold!
 Turns out there was a reason the ceiling was painted that dark navy.”